streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 Our physical infrastructure is hosted and managed within secure data centers maintained by infrastructure-as-a-service cloud providers.
 Streamlit leverages many of these platforms' built-in security, privacy, and redundancy features.
 Our cloud providers continually monitor their data centers for risk and undergo assessments to ensure compliance with industry standards.

+### Data Deletion

+Community Cloud users have the option to delete any apps they’ve deployed as well as their entire account.

+When a user deletes their application from the admin console, we delete their source code, including any files copied from their GitHub repository or created within our system from the running app.
+However, we keep a record representing the application in our database.
+This record contains the coordinates of the application: the GitHub organization or user, the GitHub repository, the branch, and the path of the main module file.

+When a user deletes their account, we perform a hard deletion of their data and a hard deletion of all the apps that belong to the GitHub identity associated with their account.
+In this case, we do not maintain the records of application coordinates described above.
+When an account is deleted, we also delete any HubSpot contact associated with the Community Cloud account.

 ### Virtual Private Cloud

 All of our servers are within a virtual private cloud (VPC) with firewalls and network access control lists (ACLs) to allow external access to a select few API endpoints; all other internal services are only accessible within the VPC.